-CBA received very positive feedback about the RNG Workshop with respect to informative workshop content and professional delivery.
+CBA received very positive feedback from both RNG Workshops with respect to informative content and professional delivery.

 RNG production is a preferable use of biogas than biogas to electricity production because all of the energy in the gas is available to the application, whereas in generating electricity the system has only a 35% electrical efficiency.
 It provides up to double the GHG benefit of biogas to electricity projects.